Are you facing time pressure to submit an investment proposal?

 - Detailed Business Case including options analysis required in the Indicative Business Case.

 - Implementation Business Case (or an alternative as agreed with Treasury).

 There is no one-size-fits-all approach – the lead investment agency and the Treasury must collaborate and use judgment to agree the best approach, aligned with the principles and the required timeframes.

 The investment lead agency should develop the business case based on what’s been agreed with the Treasury.
 Even if the development time is very short, plan to check in regularly with your vote analyst during development, to make sure you’re on the right track.

 Ensure you make it clear to Cabinet:

-- the benefits of taking an expedited approach to the business case in this situation
+- the rationale and benefits of taking an expedited approach to the business case in this situation

 - what analysis has been omitted